-S. J. Steppan
+S. J. Steppan Professor.

-Professor.
 Received his Ph.D. in 1995 from the University of Chicago.
 He held postdoctoral fellowships in both the Mammal Division and the Laboratory of Molecular Systematics of the Smithsonian Institution.
 His research revolves around systematics and evolutionary biology, predominantly from species-level phenomena to macroevolution.
 His current projects include molecular and morphological phylogenetic studies of the squirrel family and South American mice, comparative analyses of multivariate evolution, and the extrapolation of developmental or genetic constraints to understanding macroevolutionary patterns.

-M. E. Stroupe

-Assistant Professor; Ph.D., Scripps Research Institute, 2002; Postdoc at Howard Hughes Medical Research Institute at Brandeis University, Waltham, MA; Developmental biology and gene expression, 3-D electron microscopy and x-ray crystallography of protein complexes involved in mRNA and sulfur metabolism in bacteria and plants.
+M. E. Stroupe Assistant Professor; Ph.D., Scripps Research Institute, 2002; Postdoc at Howard Hughes Medical Research Institute at Brandeis University, Waltham, MA; Developmental biology and gene mRNA and sulfur metabolism in bacteria and plants.